Posted by Imperial Harvest on 02 July 2020

 Estimated Reading Time: 5 mins

-With the most recent appointment of Master David as the principal Feng Shui consultant for many international luxury brands, Imperial Feng Shui – the most closely guarded and exclusive art of Feng Shui is gaining prominence among international MNCs and luxury brand owners.
+With the recent appointment of Master David as the principal Feng Shui consultant for many international luxury brands, Imperial Feng Shui — a closely guarded and exclusive art — is gaining prominence among global MNCs and luxury brand owners.

-Qian Long Jadeite Mountain is the single most important Feng Shui collection in the history of Imperial Feng Shui.
+The Qian Long Jadeite Mountain is, perhaps, the single most important Feng Shui artefact in the history of Imperial Feng Shui.

-In this article, Master David reveals the closely guarded design principles of the Imperial Harvest Qian Long Jadeite Mountain, secrets of Emperor Qian Long’s Jadeite Mountain collections and why Emperor Qian Long’s commitment to develop Imperial Feng Shui led Qing Dynasty to rule over 268 years - the longest ruling dynasty (longer than U.S.A - 175 years of independence and P.R.C - 70 year anniversary).
+In this article, Master David reveals the closely-guarded design principles behind the Imperial Harvest Qian Long Jadeite Mountain, and how Emperor Qian Long’s commitment to developing Imperial Feng Shui led the Qing Dynasty to its golden age — lasting for more than 268 years, making it one of the most successful dynasties in Chinese history.

-Besides his talents in military campaigns and politics, he is also known as one of the most cultured non-Chinese ruler in Chinese history, with great intellectual and artistic accomplishments as well as a passion for Imperial Feng Shui.
+Besides his military and political talents, Emperor Qian Long is regarded as one of the most cultured non-Chinese rulers in China’s history.
+He was renowned for his great intellectual prowess and artistic accomplishments, as well as his passion for Imperial Feng Shui.

-From exploring the sources of jadeites via military conquests to supervising production, he also encouraged Imperial Feng Shui innovation, and initiated new trends.
-His authority and impact on Imperial Feng Shui is impossible to overlook.
+From exploring the sources of jadeites via military conquest to supervising its production, Emperor Qian Long encouraged Imperial Feng Shui innovation and initiated new trends.
+His authority and impact on Imperial Feng Shui are impossible to overlook.

 Mountains govern benefactors, authority and harmony while Water governs wealth.

 Constructing a Chinese palace at the perfect Xue 穴 (Spot) — a location flanked by auspicious mountain formations — requires incredible engineering knowledge, and presents intricate construction challenges.